jxxcarlson/elm-blackbox/README.md

 more complex apps with black boxes that do nothing more than receive strings, compute, and send strings back.
 On the other hand, it is definitely hackish.

-In this experiment I wanted to see how far I could get with this simple model.
+In this experiment I wanted to see how far I could get with such a simple model.
 It is definitely OK for some applications.
 One can always design a `repl.js` and a `Main.elm` that exchange a more complex data structure.